Kelly McQueen: Leadership

 McQueen also became one of the founding board members of the G4 Alliance in 2015.

 McQueen continues to serve as founder and President of GSC.
 She has also served as the American Society of Anesthesiologists Global Humanitarian Outreach Committee Chair from 2009-2015.
-Since 2011 she has been a board member to the American Society of Anesthesiology Charitable Foundation.
+Since 2011, she has been a board member to the American Society of Anesthesiology Charitable Foundation.
 From 2017-2019 she served as a board member to the Shalom Foundation.
-Since 2021 she serves on the University of Wisconsin Medical Foundation Board of Directors.
+From 2022-24, she served on the Board of Directors of the University of Wisconsin Medical Foundation.
+She is also a member of the Women in Anesthesia Advisory Board since its founding in 2016.
+Additionally, McQueen was reappointed as a member of the American Society of Anesthesiology Charitable Foundation Board of Directors until October 2027.

+McQueen is currently serving on the Council at Large Global Affairs Committee for the International Society of Surgery until 2026 and the Larner College of Medicine Alumni Executive Committee until June 2028.